 If that hits the nail on the head, then you should note it’s important to standardize processes and setting the tone for the future.
 Doing so will allow your team to agree and provide uniform customer service.

 Building a quality assurance program serves to reduce noncompliance, avoid customer experience mistakes and other errors that could occur internally.
 By having processes, you provide a structured work environment that makes it easier for staff to know their responsibilities and help them focus on performing their job the best way they can.

-Here are seven steps to help you get started on building a QA program for your customer service support team from scratch.
+Here are eight steps to help you get started on building a QA program for your customer service support team from scratch.

 Visualize and think about what you want your team to achieve.
 Knowing which direction you want to go is the base of defining the next steps for building a QA program for your support team.